sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1463	Cherry Pickup II    		66.2%	Hard
+two robots on the top left and top right and each time goes down, leftdiag rightdiag or down. return the max cherrys can pick.
+dp: the two robot status is defined as dp[i,j1,j2] is the layer and j1 and j2 are the column index for robot 1 and robot 2. choose the max from previous layer 9 possible combinations. do not go over board.
+->>

+<<-1553	Minimum Number of Days to Eat N Oranges    		28.6%	Hard
+n oranges, you can:
+- eat one
+- if n is even you can eat n/2
+- if n/3==0, you can eat 2*n/3
+approach 1: bfs it will reach to 0 soon approach 2: dp, the problem is -1, which needs to solve all subproblems. but we only need solve a very small portion. n%2+dp[n/2],n%3+dp[n/3] using hashmap for dp table.
+->>

 <<-1575	Count All Possible Routes    		58.4%	Hard
 array represent the location of cities. given start and end city and fuel. fuel is reduced by the distance. return the number of possible routes.